 While the number of phones is not a large number, it is not insignificant either.
 A study in September 2021 showed that this change will affect around 5 million people.
 Due to the fact that carriers have known this news for a while now, they would have contacted their customers whose phones will now stop connected to 3G.

-The biggest impact will be felt on the low-income households since they will not have the means to upgrade to new phones.
+The biggest impact will be felt on low-income households since they will not have the means to upgrade to new phones.
 However, the Federal Communications Commission is prepared to offer a Lifeline service that provides discounts on phone service for low-income customers.

 More than just phones